Search for Axion(-like) Particles in Heavy-Ion Collisions: Photon-Axion(-like) Conversion

-Many experiments are dedicated on the LSW-type search, such as ALPS~\cite{alps_1, alps_2}, BFRT~\cite{bfrt}, and so on.
-The results mainly focused on the phase space in the low-mass region, namely $< 1$ eV, and the upper limit of $g$ is around $10^{-7}$ to $10^{-6}$.
-An important observation from Eq.~\ref{prob_gamma_to_phi} and~\ref{prob_gamma_to_phi_to_gamma} is that the conversion probability also depends on the product of $B$ and $L$.
-In other words, the experimental sensitivity for LSW on the coupling constant $g$ is inverse proportional to $BL$ and proportional to $P(\gamma \to \phi \to \gamma)^{-1/4}$.
-The current LSW-type experiments have limited $BL$ factor which is in the order of 10 to 100 $T\cdot m$.
+Many experiments are dedicated on the LSW-type search, such as ALPS~\cite{alps_1, alps_2} and BFRT~\cite{bfrt}.
+The results mainly focused on the phase space in the very low-mass region, namely $< 1$ eV, and the upper limit on $g$ is around $10^{-7}$ to $10^{-6}$ GeV$^{-1}$.
+An important observation from Eqs.~\ref{eq:prob_gamma_to_phi} and~\ref{eq:prob_gamma_to_phi_to_gamma} is that the conversion probability also depends on the product of $B$ and $L$, the $BL$ factor.
+In other words, the experimental sensitivity for LSW on the coupling constant $g$ is inverse proportional to $BL$ and proportional to $(P^{\gamma \to \phi \to \gamma})^{-1/4}$.
+Therefore, the current results from the LSW-type experiments are limited by the $BL$ factor which is in the order of 10 to 100 $T\cdot m$\footnote{The ALPS experiment has 5 $T$ magnetic field for 8.8 $m$ ($BL$ = 44 $T\cdot m$) and the OSQAR experiment has 9 $T$ magnetic field for 7 $m$ ($BL$ = 63 $T\cdot m$).}~\cite{alps_1,osqar}.